Code of Student Conduct

-F. The imposition of sanctions may be deferred while the appeal process is pending unless, in the discretion of the Associate Dean, the continued presence of the student on the campus poses a serious threat to her/himself or to others, or to the stability and continuance of normal University functions.
+F. The imposition of sanctions may be deferred while the appeal process is pending unless, in the discretion of the Associate Vice President, the continued presence of the student on the campus poses a serious threat to her/himself or to others, or to the stability and continuance of normal University functions.

 VIII.
 Student Conduct Files and Records

 A. The files of students found in violation of any prohibited conduct will normally be retained as a student conduct record in the Office of the Dean of Students & the Office of Student Conduct and Ethical Development, under the authority of the Associate Vice President, as outlined in the University policy governing student records.
 University officials may use the record as a reference; however, the record will be retained for no more than five (5) calendar years from the student’s terminating date from the University.